 Last, but not least, rethinking your bedding is an easy win for any couple who are battling any level of sleep deprivation.
-For a complete shake-up, try swapping out your King or Queen blanket for a two-duvet bedding system.
+For a complete shake-up, try swapping out your King or Queen blanket for a split-duvet bedding system.
 Yep, you heard us right — two duvets on one bed.
-This simple swap with a two-duvet set will transform the way you and your partner sleep at night.
+This simple swap with a split-duvet set will transform the way you and your partner sleep at night.
 You'll goodbye to,

 - Bickering over your preferred sleeping temperatures

 - The nightly tug-of-war with the blanket

 - Waking up cold and coverless in the middle of the night